thomasthaddeus/GHPagesJekyll/_posts/2023-07-03-CTF-competitions.md

 In the cybersecurity context, 'flags' are hidden in various locations, often protected by layers of security, and participants must bypass or crack these security measures to capture the flag.
 These flags can be literal string codes, files, or some form of digital artifact.

 There are two main types of CTFs:

-- Jeopardy-style
+1. **Jeopardy-style**

    - In Jeopardy-style CTFs, teams or individuals earn points for completing tasks in various categories like web, forensics, cryptography, binary, reverse engineering, and more.

-- Attack-Defense.
+2. **Attack-Defense**

    - Attack-Defense CTFs are more dynamic, where each team has their network or server with vulnerable services.
 They gain points by maintaining their services and stealing flags from other teams.

 ## Getting Started